 1. Introduction

 Insect morphology and taxonomy constitute two of the most essential and foundational pillars of entomological sciences.
-Morphology the study of the form and structure of insects—provides key insights into their adaptations, ecological roles, and behaviors, while taxonomy offers a framework for naming, classifying and identifying insects, facilitating communication and research across biological disciplines (Triplehorn & Johnson, 2005; Grimaldi & Engel, 2005).
+Morphology, the study of the form and structure of insects, provides key insights into their adaptations, ecological roles, and behaviors, while taxonomy offers a framework for naming, classifying and identifying insects, facilitating communication and research across biological disciplines (Triplehorn & Johnson, 2005; Grimaldi & Engel, 2005).
 As entomology expands into applied fields such as integrated pest management (IPM), pollination ecology, vector control, and biodiversity conservation, the need for accurate morphological identification and robust taxonomic understanding has become increasingly critical (Gullan & Cranston, 2014).

-In the context of 21st-century education, Open Educational Resources (OERs) teaching and learning materials freely accessible and openly licensed for public use have emerged as powerful tools for enhancing scientific instruction.
+In the context of 21st-century education, Open Educational Resources (OERs), teaching and learning materials freely accessible and openly licensed for public use, have emerged as powerful tools for enhancing scientific instruction.
 The UNESCO definition of OERs (2012) describes them as "teaching, learning and research materials in any medium, digital or otherwise, that reside in the public domain or have been released under an open license permitting no-cost access, use, adaptation and redistribution by others."
 These resources have disrupted traditional pedagogical models, especially in fields that are content-rich, visual-intensive, and require access to specialized material (Hilton, 2016; Wiley & Hilton, 2018).

-In entomology education, the challenges of physical resource availability such as access to curated insect collections, taxonomic keys, dissecting microscopes, or field visits have long created inequities in learning environments, particularly in developing countries and remote regions (Minelli, 2020).
+In entomology education, the challenges of physical resource availability, such as access to curated insect collections, taxonomic keys, dissecting microscopes, or field visits, have long created inequities in learning environments, particularly in developing countries and remote regions (Minelli, 2020).
 With the proliferation of digital education, OERs have emerged as a solution to democratize access to entomological knowledge, offering interactive taxonomic keys, high-resolution images, annotated diagrams, 3D models, virtual dissection tools, and citizen science platforms that collectively enable deeper engagement with insect biodiversity (Nugent & Lear, 2020; Blagoderov et al., 2012).

 Moreover, technological advances in e-learning, including augmented reality (AR), virtual reality (VR), artificial intelligence (AI), and mobile-based microscopy, have further expanded the possibilities of how insect morphology and taxonomy can be taught using OERs (Ziegler et al., 2021; Bowman et al., 2020).
 Repositories like Morphbank, BugGuide, Lucid Central, iNaturalist, and Encyclopedia of Life (EOL) exemplify how curated, crowd-sourced, and openly shared entomological content is redefining instructional frameworks (Walker, 2010; Marshall, 2017; Winker, 2022).

-Recent curriculum reforms in agricultural and biological sciences such as those by the Indian Council of Agricultural Research (ICAR), National Agricultural Higher Education Project (NAHEP) and the U.S. National Science Foundation (NSF) have also emphasized the need for blended learning approaches that incorporate OERs into entomology instruction to improve student engagement, practical understanding and critical thinking skills (Yadav et al., 2022; Sharma et al., 2021; Hilton et al., 2014).
+Recent curriculum reforms in agricultural and biological sciences, such as those by the Indian Council of Agricultural Research (ICAR), National Agricultural Higher Education Project (NAHEP) and the U.S. National Science Foundation (NSF) have also emphasized the need for blended learning approaches that incorporate OERs into entomology instruction to improve student engagement, practical understanding and critical thinking skills (Yadav et al., 2022; Sharma et al., 2021; Hilton et al., 2014).

 However, despite the vast potential of OERs in entomology, several challenges persist: limited contextualization for regional fauna, lack of multilingual resources, absence of standardized quality control, low integration with formal curricula and technical barriers faced by educators in rural institutions (Baas et al., 2019; Trotter, 2017).
-Therefore, a systematic evaluation of the existing OER landscape particularly in the domains of insect morphology and taxonomy is urgently needed.
+Therefore, a systematic evaluation of the existing OER landscape particularly in the domains of insect morphology and taxonomy, is urgently needed.

 2. Concept of OERs in Biological Sciences